Skip to main content

 When using the SFTP/SSH protocol, if no password is specified, the sync task will prompt for the password.
 If you want to explicitly specify the username and password, you need to enclose them in double quotation marks, with a colon separating the username and password.

-Sync Without Mount Point Added in v1.1
+Sync without mount point Added in v1.1

 For data migrations that involve JuiceFS, it's recommended use the jfs:// protocol, rather than mount JuiceFS and access its local directory, which bypasses the FUSE mount point and access JuiceFS directly.
 Under large scale scenarios, bypassing FUSE can save precious resources and increase performance.